Biscgit/Riveer/README.md

 ### Configuration

-Riveer is configured using `yaml` files and environment variables.
-For simplicity, each **Node** is defined in its own file.
+Riveer is configured using `YAML` files and environment variables.
+For simplicity, each **Node** is defined in its own file, but can also be combined in one file using YAML's dash syntax.
+If no `name` field is provided, by default the file's name without the filetype suffix.
+This can raise errors if you combine multiple configurations in one file without providing individual names.
 The configuration files are located in the `config` folder, which can be overwritten using the `RIVEER_CONFIG` environment variable.

 Each configuration file has a *header* under the `configurations` key, which defines the name and type of the **Node**.
 The rest of the file is the configuration for the **Node** itself.
 For **Springs** and **Deltas**, the configuration